 This track is intended for the social entrepreneur who wishes to acquire additional knowledge, skills and tools needed to bring innovative nonprofit ventures into existence and allow them to thrive in a multi-cultural environment.

 This track focuses on the expertise needed to excel in the growing field of fundraising and philanthropy.
 Theory, methods, models and the art of relationship building will be taught and practiced in depth.
 Students will learn fundraising intricacies from high-level donor cultivation and stewardship to annual and capital campaign development to the world of foundation grant-making and philanthropy.

 Dual Degrees are highly encouraged

 BA/MBA - A five-year BA/MBA in Nonprofit Management is available in conjunction with the College of Arts and Sciences.

 MBA/MAEd – A three-year dual degree is available in conjunction with the Fingerhut School of Education

 Each student is assigned a faculty advisor with whom he or she must confer at registration for program approval.
 Students should meet with their advisors at least once during each semester.
 Advisors are also available by appointment throughout the academic year.

 Students are expected to be familiar with credit requirements and to keep an accurate check on their progress toward completing degree requirements.
 Students are advised to check all courses for prerequisites and avoid choosing classes which will result in schedule conflicts.
 They are also responsible for ensuring that they have completed all degree requirements in the course of their studies.

-Students may transfer up to 9 credits of graduate or upper division undergraduate courses in management, which are earned post-Bachelor's degree in which they have received a grade of B or better, from accredited colleges and universities, with the approval of the head of the program.
+Students may transfer up to 12 credits of graduate or upper division undergraduate courses in management, which are earned post-Bachelor's degree and in which they have received a grade of B or better.
+These courses must be from accredited colleges and universities and will only be accepted with the Dean's approval.